 A health savings account (HSA) offers a way for individuals on high-deductible health plans (HDHPs) to save money for eligible medical expenses and reduce the amount they pay out of pocket.
 But these plans also come with another potential advantage: You may be able to use it as an investment tool for retirement.

-See how HSA benefits stack up against other retirement-funding options, such as FSAs, 401(k)s, and IRAs.
+See how HSA benefits stack up against other retirement-funding options, such as flexible spending accounts (FSAs), 401(k)s, and IRAs.

 Why Use Your HSA for Retirement?